Motorola Moto G

-While we like the Lumia 520, and the Lumia Black update adds some nice touches, I still don't think it has the ability to unseat the Moto G as the reigning phone of the budget market.
+While I like the Lumia 520, and the Lumia Black update adds some nice touches, I still don't think it has the ability to unseat the Moto G as the reigning phone of the budget market.

 Nokia Lumia 625

-Rather than going up against the Motorola Moto G, a much closer comparison can be made against Nokia's new mid-market handset.
+Rather than going up against the Motorola Moto G, a much closer comparison can be made against Nokia's mid-market handset.